 - Earn 25 points per US$1 spent during a stay

 The traditional requirement to reach Gold status is 30 nights or 20 stays in a calendar year.

-However, the quickest way to earn Gold status is to have an American Express Platinum Charge card.
+However, the quickest way to earn Gold status is to have an American Express Platinum Card.
 Supplementary cardholders will also enjoy automatic Gold status.